How to use your free SSL certificate

 If you have hosting with Porkbun, you will notice no difference!
 Your certificate will be automatically generated and installed on your website.

 If your hosting isn't with us, you can still use our Let's Encrypt certificates so long as you continue to use our nameservers.
-However, you should note the last 90 days and are renewed every 60 days.
-That means that every 60 days, a new certificate is generated and you have a one-month grace period to download it and install it into your web server.
+However, you should note that they last for 90 days and are renewed every 75 days.
+That means that every 75 days, a new certificate is generated and you have a 15 day grace period to download it and install it into your web server.
 If you're running your own web server, you probably just want to install Certbot instead, it's a lot less hassle over time.

 Please note that in order for Let's Encrypt certificates to be automatically generated, you also need to be using Porkbun's DNS service.
 If you've assigned 3rd-party nameservers to your domain, Let's Encrypt certificate generation will fail.
 Unfortunately, we are unable to generate certificates when you're using 3rd-party nameservers.
 However, this 3rd-party service (not affiliated with Porkbun) allows you to easily do the exact same thing, no login required.
 Just visit this link:

 Finally, your web host may have their own implementation of Let's Encrypt, so it may be worth checking with them to see if they already have an automated solution in place.